 December 11, 14 and 17

 St. Bernadette School, 80 University Blvd.
 East, Silver Spring (301-593-5611)

-December 12 at 1:30 p.m., the children will learn about Sweden and celebrate St. Lucia’s Feast Day by making a wreath of pretend candles to wear on their heads and feasting on hot cinnamon buns.
+December 14 at 9:45 a.m.
+They will learn about Sweden and celebrate St. Lucia’s Feast Day by making a wreath of pretend candles to wear on their heads and feasting on hot cinnamon buns and hot cocoa.

 St. Catherine Labouré School, Claridge Room, 11811 Claridge Rd., Wheaton (301-946-1717)

 Christmas Pageant at 2:00 p.m. and 7:00 p.m.
 Students in kindergarten through eighth grades will perform in two Christmas shows.

 St. Bartholomew School, 6900 River Rd., Bethesda (301-229-5586)

 Christmas Pageant, 7:00 p.m.
 Students will present a traditional Christmas pageant for family and friends.

 Our Lady of Lourdes School, 7500 Pearl St., Bethesda (301-654-5376)

 Christmas Concert, 9:30 a.m.
 The prekindergarten children will give a special concert for their parents.